chef/ci-studio-common/README.md

 #### `run-if-changed`

-If your project is comprised of many components (or lots of tests), you can use `run_if_changed` to only execute test suites if something changed in given `WORKDIR`.
+If your project is comprised of many components (or lots of tests), you can use `run-if-changed` to only execute test suites if something changed in given `WORKDIR`.

 ```yaml
 env: